The public remarks that led up to Pope Francis’s call for same-sex civil union laws

 His latest comments, reported on Wednesday, do not contradict these views.
 Francis vehemently opposed same-sex marriage, but also signaled an early openness to civil unions or similar paths to legal status for same-sex couples, according to the Religion News Service and other accounts.

-He pushed back against the Argentine government when it pushed to legalize gay marriage.
+He pushed back against the Argentine government when it pushed to legalize same-sex marriage.
 “Let’s not be naive.
-This isn’t a simple political fight, it’s an attempt to destroy God’s plan,” he wrote in the run up to the bill’s approval, Reuters reported.
+This isn’t a simple political fight, it’s an attempt to destroy God’s plan,” he wrote in the run-up to the bill’s approval, Reuters reported.

 “If someone is gay and he searches for the Lord and has good will, who am I to judge?”
 (2013)